pantheon-systems/documentation/source/content/guides/frontend-performance.md

 <Alert title="Note" type="info">

 The Pantheon Global CDN includes HTTP/2.
-One of the benefits of HTTP/2 is that it allows multiple files to be downloaded simultaneously.<br/><br/>
+One of the benefits of HTTP/2 is that it allows multiple files to be downloaded simultaneously.

 The web community has long speculated whether HTTP/2 will make CSS and JavaScript aggregation irrelevant.
-(In theory, lots of little files, each individually cacheable, and downloaded en masse over one HTTP/2 connection would be more performant than one big inline CSS statement that's been aggregated.)<br/><br/>
+(In theory, lots of little files, each individually cacheable, and downloaded en masse over one HTTP/2 connection would be more performant than one big inline CSS statement that's been aggregated.)

 In our testing, HTTP/2 makes disaggregated files much faster than they were before, but still not as fast as aggregated files.
-As HTTP/2 and related technologies mature, we will revisit this recommendation.<br/><br/>
+As HTTP/2 and related technologies mature, we will revisit this recommendation.

 </Alert>